Rlynette/Dailys-Delicacies/README.md

 The project uses external CSS and Javascript.
 ## Setup

+* Fork this repository on Github
+* Clone the repository to your local folder
+* Open the repository on your code editor
-Run this command to get the backend started:
+* Open your terminal and Run this command to get the backend started:

 ```console
 $ json-server --watch db.json
 ```

-Test your server by visiting this route in the browser:
+* Test your server by visiting this route in the browser:

 [http://localhost:3000/foodies](http://localhost:3000/foodies)

-Then, open the `index.html` file on your browser to run the application.
+* Then, open the `index.html` file on your browser to run the application.

-To load  this project, click on the live link on github.
+* To load  this project, click on the live link on github.
 (https://rlynette.github.io/Dailys-Delicacies/)
 (https://github.com/Rlynette/Dailys-Delicacies)